freenas/freenas-docs/userguide/storage.rst

 This command should not ask for a password.
 If it asks for a password, SSH authentication is not working.
-Go to :menuselection:`Storage --> Replication Tasks` and click the "View Public Key" button.
+Go to :menuselection:`Storage --> Replication Tasks` and click the :guilabel:`View Public Key` button.
 Make sure that it matches one of the values in :file:`/~/.ssh/authorized_keys` on *PULL*, where :file:`~` represents the home directory of the replication user.

 Also check :file:`/var/log/auth.log` on *PULL* and :file:`/var/log/messages` on *PUSH* to see if either log gives an